Skip to content

 Product & Technology

-Creating a new targeted and versatile treatment for acute arthritis
+Creating a new targeted and versatile treatment for bone erosion

-The company is working on a new approach to treating rheumatoid arthritis based on a common pathway in the cell that infiltrates bone and joints.
-Inflammatory arthritis disables thousands of people each year.
-It occurs in children and adults after trauma and infections but most cases are idiopathic.
-Millions of adults live with chronic RA, which has similar features.
+The company is working on a new approach to treating bone erosion based on a common pathway in the cell that infiltrates bone and joints.
+Bone erosion disables millions of people each year.
+It occurs in children and adults with cancer, after trauma and infections, but most cases are idiopathic.
+A prime idiopathic example is the millions of adults who live with chronic RA.
+Patients with multiple myeloma suffer from painful bone lesions caused by cancer-induced overproduction of the cell that normally controls bone development.

-Inflammatory arthritis often requires treatments with serious side effects.
+Bone lesions often require treatments with serious side effects.
 Later in arthritis, bone erosion is a major problem that causes severe pain and debilitation.
-There is no small molecule drug available to specifically treat arthritis bone erosion.
+There is no small-molecule drug available to treat arthritis bone erosion specifically.
+Bisphosphonates used for multiple myeloma patients to control bone lesions have severe side effects.
 We show that osteoclast maturation is suppressed by blocking ion channels.
-An ion-channel antagonist, ELP-004, suppressed osteoclast maturation and strongly suppressed bone erosion in collagen-induced arthritis (CIA) in mice, even after symptoms of arthritis were measurable.
+Our leading drug candidate, ion-channel antagonist ELP-004, suppresses osteoclast maturation and strongly suppresses bone erosion in two mouse models of arthritis, even after symptoms of arthritis were measurable, and prevents bone lesions from developing with multiple myeloma in mice.

-We hypothesize that signals mediated by specific ion channels modulate the final differentiation of osteoclasts resulting in bone and joint degradation in acute arthritis.
-We propose that pharmacologically suppressing specific ion channels with ELP-004 will prevent bone erosion due to arthritic stimuli without major adverse effects.
+We hypothesize that signals mediated by specific ion channels modulate the final differentiation of osteoclasts resulting in bone and joint degradation.
+We propose that pharmacologically suppressing specific ion channels with ELP-004 will prevent bone erosion due to idiopathic and pathologic stimuli without major adverse effects.
 Preclinical toxicity assays show that ELP-004 has minimal toxicity to the immune and cardiovascular systems and has no measurable genotoxicity.
-Continued comprehensive pharmacokinetic and toxicokinetic testing in addition to mechanistic experiments with ion-channel signaling, immunology, and bone biology expertise is underway.
+Continued comprehensive pharmacokinetic and toxicokinetic testing, in addition to mechanistic experiments with ion-channel signaling, immunology, and bone biology expertise, is underway.

 Collaborations

-Working together to set the sun on arthritic bone erosion.
+Working together to set the sun on idiopathic and pathologic bone erosion.

 ExesaLibero has established collaborations with: